nellaschema/data-engineering/ftw/weekly-journal/week-08-ftw.md

 )
 ```

-This was useful because it showed me how an external API can become another data source for a data engineering pipeline.
+This was useful because it showed me how `an external API` can become another `data source` for a data engineering pipeline.

 ---

 # 11. Data Provenance

-One of the concepts I found important was **data provenance**.
+One of the new concepts was **data provenance**.

 For external data, we should capture metadata such as: